memarino92/portfolio/src/pages/blog/caesars-box/index.md

 };
 ```

 Next, we'll need to figure out what size box, or grid, we need to make to contain our message.
-To small, and we won't be able to fit the whole thing.
+Too small, and we won't be able to fit the whole thing.
 If the length of our message is a perfect square, then we can take the square root of that as our side length.
 If not, we can still take the square root and just round up to the next integer.

 ```ts
 const encoder = (message: string): string => {